accendhq/link-examples/examples/react-wrapper/README.md

 <AccendLink config={config} onSuccess={handleSuccess} onFail={handleError} />;
 ```

-### Modal Integration
+### Example: Modal Integration

-For modal implementations, use conditional rendering to ensure fresh component mounting:
+You can also use it as a modal, for example, with the MUI modal as featured in this example app.

 ```tsx
 const [modalOpen, setModalOpen] = useState(false);